 When people talk about throwing pottery, they generally mean the process from the time the clay touches the wheel to the time the wheel is stopped.
 In this more general (and most commonly used) sense, throwing is the entire activity of shaping the clay on the potter's wheel.

 One part of the general activity of throwing is a specific step called throwing.
 To throw the clay means to bend it between your finger joints.
 The right finger is lower than the left.
 This is important since the discrepancy is what forces the clay to bend.

 As the potter’s hands move upward, the clay is stretched through the bend, with the excess clay being forced upward.
 This creates the pot’s height as well as thinning the walls.

 03 of 04

 A Good Throw

-Not only does a good throw make the walls taller and thinner, but the potter is also working to keep the pot’s walls uniform in thickness from top to bottom.
+Not only does a good throw to make the walls taller and thinner, but the potter is also working to keep the pot’s walls uniform in thickness from top to bottom.
 Walls which are thicker at the bottom are a common occurrence for those new to throwing.

 One way in which to gain mastery overthrowing a uniform wall is to throw with your eyes closed.
-By focusing your attention to the kinetic feel of the positioning of the hands, you are better able to judge the thickness and uniformity of the walls.
+By focusing your attention on the kinetic feel of the positioning of the hands, you are better able to judge the thickness and uniformity of the walls.

 04 of 04